 if one recipe calls for

-Paprika Cloud Sync will automatically back up your recipes, categories, bookmarks, groceries, and meals to our cloud servers, ensuring that your recipe collection is always safely backed up.
+Paprika Cloud Sync is an automated backup and syncing service for your recipe collection.
+It will automatically upload your recipes, categories, grocery lists, pantry, meals, and other data to our cloud servers, ensuring your data is safely backed up.

 Cloud Sync option in the

 You'll create one Paprika Cloud Sync account for all devices sharing the same recipe collection.
 You can do this through the settings pane of any version of Paprika that you have purchased, and then log in to that same account on all other versions of Paprika.

 To create an account, open the Settings panel, and then select Cloud Sync from the list of options.
 Then select Sign Up.

 Enter in the email address and password you would like to use for this account.

 If you already have an account, you can log back into it using the Log In button on the sync screen.

 After logging in, you can manage your account and sync status from the Cloud Sync settings pane.

 |Logout||Pressing this lets you log out of your account and cancels the sync, if running.|